lambdaclass/lambda_ethereum_consensus/spec/p2p-interface.md

   If the `proposer_index` cannot immediately be verified against the expected shuffling, the block MAY be queued for later processing while proposers for the block's branch are calculated -- in such a case _do not_ `REJECT`, instead `IGNORE` this message.

+Modified in Bellatrix due to the inner `BeaconBlockBody` change.
+In addition to the gossip validations for this topic from prior specifications, the following validations MUST pass before forwarding the `signed_beacon_block` on the network.
+Alias `block = signed_beacon_block.message`, `execution_payload = block.body.execution_payload`.

+- If the execution is enabled for the block -- i.e. `is_execution_enabled(state, block.body)`
+  then validate the following:
+  - _[REJECT]_ The block's execution payload timestamp is correct with respect to the slot -- i.e. `execution_payload.timestamp == compute_timestamp_at_slot(state, block.slot)`.
+  - If `exection_payload` verification of block's parent by an execution node is *not* complete:
+    - [REJECT] The block's parent (defined by `block.parent_root`) passes all validation (excluding execution node verification of the `block.body.execution_payload`).
+  - otherwise:
+    - [IGNORE] The block's parent (defined by `block.parent_root`) passes all validation (including execution node verification of the `block.body.execution_payload`).

+The following gossip validation from prior specifications MUST NOT be applied if the execution is enabled for the block -- i.e. `is_execution_enabled(state, block.body)`:

+  - [REJECT] The block's parent (defined by `block.parent_root`) passes validation.

 ###### `beacon_aggregate_and_proof`